-Question 1: Is the QCL choice of different RS IDs or a TCI state?
+Question 5: For each SP SRS resource set, is the QCL an RS ID type (SSB/SRS resource/CSI-RS resource) and RS ID value or is it a TCI state?

-Question 2: If TCI state is used, is it a TCI state out of any of the M configured TCI states or one of the N^2 down selected TCI states?
+Question 6: If TCI state is used, is it a TCI state out of any of the M configured TCI states or one of the N^2 down selected TCI states?